Introduction to Online Control: Bibliographic Remarks

 \section{Bibliographic Remarks}

-The section on reinforcement learning in the text \cite{norvig2002modern} introduces basic concepts, along with commentaries on related topics, such as the origins of the scalar reward model from utility theory.
-The classical text on reinforcement learning, authored by pioneers of the subject, is \cite{Sutton1998}.
-In addition, this text extensively discusses the early ventures into the field from researchers working in artificial intelligence, psychology, and neuroscience.
+The section on reinforcement learning in the text \citet{norvig2002modern} introduces basic concepts and places them in the broader context of artificial intelligence.
+The classical textbook on reinforcement learning is \citet{Sutton1998}, which develops the subject from both the algorithmic and conceptual perspectives.

-Another great reference is the lecture notes of \cite{SilverLecNotes}.
-See \cite{agarwal2019lectures} for an excellent introduction to the theoretical aspects of reinforcement learning, such as sample complexity bounds and reductions to supervised learning.
-The reader may also look to \cite{bertsekas2019reinforcement} for an extensive survey of computational approaches to learning in unknown Markov decision processes.
+Another excellent reference is the set of lecture notes \citet{SilverLecNotes}.
+See \citet{agarwal2019lectures} for an introduction to the theoretical aspects of reinforcement learning, including sample-complexity guarantees and reductions to supervised learning.
+The reader may also refer to \citet{bertsekas2019reinforcement} for a broad survey of computational approaches to learning in unknown Markov decision processes.

-The first author had the benefit of a discussion with \cite{Sanjeev} on the proof of convergence of value iteration presented in this chapter.

-Dynamic programming approaches, in addition to being widely used in algorithm design \cite{cormen2022introduction}, are at the heart of Markov decision processes.
-This view is emphasized in \cite{bertsekas2007dynamic}, which discusses the sufficiency and necessity of the Bellman optimality conditions at length.
-It is also a good resource for an involved reader who might be interested in the completeness of the Bellman characterization and the existential concerns for the average-time setting, which we did not expand upon.
+Dynamic programming is at the heart of Markov decision processes.
+This viewpoint is emphasized in \citet{bertsekas2007dynamic}, which discusses the Bellman equations and related algorithmic ideas at length.
+It is also a useful source for the finite-horizon and average-reward settings, which we have only mentioned briefly here.